crossplane/crossplane/design/design-doc-composition-functions.md

 1. Find (or build!) a Function you want to use.
 2. Install the Function using the package manager.
 3. Reference the Function in a Composition.
-4. Provide Function configuration in the Composition, where necessary.
+4. Provide Function input in the Composition, where necessary.

 Again, consider this section a medium-resolution sketch of the Function experience.
 The generic Functions demonstrates here don't actually exist (yet!).